claranet/terraform-signalfx-detectors/docs/development.md

 this one but also any relevant [wiki](https://github.com/claranet/terraform-signalfx-detectors/wiki) pages.

-You will also have to apply the evolution on the full existing code base so if you want to add a feature which should not be specific to one module (else it is a [detectors](#detectors) change type) it should be implemented everywhere.
+You will also have to apply the evolution on the full existing code base so if you want to add a feature implemented everywhere.

+Every single and tiny change in these templating rules must be spread to the entire repository on all modules and their detectors.
+This could be difficult to automate, source of mistakes and have undersired side effects.

+If you want to implement a special feature for a specific module this is [detectors](#detectors) change type you can go ahead.

-In general, it will also require to update the [j2 based generator](../scripts/templates/README.md) to support this new rule.
+But for feature common to all modules you will also probably need to update the [j2 based generator](../scripts/templates/README.md) to support this new "rule".

+Also in some cases it is recommended to add a new [checks](#checks) / job to the CI if relevant.

 ## Checks